stepbackforthree/COMP9417_GroupProject/README.md

 # COMP9417_GroupProject
-This project has three folder:
+This project has three folders:

 (1) codes